UtsavBajracharya/Book-Inventory-System/README.md

 #Requirements

-- Download and installnstall Node.js from https://nodejs.org/en
+- Download and install Node.js from https://nodejs.org/en
 - Download MySQL from https://dev.mysql.com/downloads/mysql/

-Clone this project by running the command - git clone https://github.com/UtsavBajracharya/Book-Inventory-System in command prompt
+Clone this project by running the command - git clone https://github.com/UtsavBajracharya/Book-Inventory-System in the command prompt

 #Installation Steps

 1. Backend Setup
-In the backend, we are using Node.js with Express.js for server functionality, Sequelize as the ORM, and dotenv for environment variables.
+In the backend, we use Node.js with Express.js for server functionality, Sequelize as the ORM, and dotenv for environment variables.

 Install the following dependencies for the backend:
 Navigate to the backend folder in your project and run the following commands: